GuardianCherubimJohn/TronGame/README.md

 - The tanks possibly, they were in parts in Tron 2.0
 - I had ideas of remaking the other games from the arcade version like the grid bugs, the MCP fight, the Discs of Tron, a new game for the Solar Sails

 Tron is copyrighted by Disney, this is sort of a fan remake of the light cycles game.
 Plenty of folks make remakes like this.
-I'm just spreading the love and good ideas.
+I'm just spreading the love and good ideas, even if it's not new and unique, it's something that's already there, that can be improved upon, is how I see it.

 I see all these folks today working on these zombie type games, yikes.